github/choosealicense.com/README.md

 * `same-license` - Modifications must be released under the same license when distributing the software.
 In some cases a similar or related license may be used.
 * `same-license--file` - Modifications of existing files must be released under the same license when distributing the software.
 In some cases a similar or related license may be used.
 * `same-license--library` - Modifications must be released under the same license when distributing the software.
 In some cases a similar or related license may be used, or this condition may not apply to works that use the software as a library.
-* `same-license--source` - Modifications must be released under the same license when distributing the software in source form.

 #### Limitations